swiftlang/swift-testing/Sources/Testing/Testing.docc/exit-testing.md

 }
 ```

+The closure or function reference you pass to these macros is the body of the
-When an exit test is performed at runtime, the testing library starts a new
+exit test.
+When an exit test is performed at runtime, the testing library starts
-process with the same executable as the current process.
-The current task is
+a new process with the same executable as the current process.
+The current task
-then suspended (as with `await`) and waits for the child process to terminate.
+is then suspended (as with `await`) and waits for the child process to
-`expression` is not called in the parent process.
+exit.
+The exit test's body is not called in the parent process.

-Meanwhile, in the child process, the closure you passed to ``expect(exitsWith:observing:_:sourceLocation:performing:)``
+Meanwhile, in the child process, the body is called directly.
+To ensure a clean
-or to ``require(exitsWith:observing:_:sourceLocation:performing:)`` is called
-directly.
-To ensure a clean environment for execution, the closure is not called
+environment for execution, the body is not called within the context of the
-within the context of the original test.
-Instead, it is treated as if it were
+original test.
+Instead, it is treated as if it were the `main()` function of the
-the `main()` function of the child process.
+child process.

-If the closure returns before the child process terminates, it is terminated
+If the body returns before the child process exits, it is allowed to return and
-automatically (as if the main function of the child process were allowed to
-return naturally.)
-If an error is thrown from the closure, it is handed as if
+the process exits naturally.
+If an error is thrown from the body, it is handled
-the error were thrown from `main()` and the process is terminated.
+as if the error were thrown from `main()` and the process is forced to exit.

+## Specify an exit condition

+When you create an exit test, you must specify how you expect the child process
+will exit by passing an instance of ``ExitTest/Condition``:

+- If the exit test's body should run to completion or exit normally (for
+  example, by calling `exit(EXIT_SUCCESS)` from the C standard library), pass
+  ``ExitTest/Condition/success``.
+- If the body will cause the child process to exit with some failure, but the
+  exact status reported by the system is not important, pass
+  ``ExitTest/Condition/failure``.
+- If you need to check for a specific exit code or signal, pass
+  ``ExitTest/Condition/exitCode(_:)`` or ``ExitTest/Condition/signal(_:)``.

-Once the child process terminates, the parent process resumes and compares its
+When the child process exits, the parent process resumes and compares the exit
-exit status against the expected exit condition you passed.
-If they match, the
+status of the child process against the expected exit condition you passed.
+If
-exit test has passed; otherwise, it has failed and an issue is recorded.
+they match, the exit test has passed; otherwise, it has failed and the testing
+library records an issue.

 ## Gather output from the child process